 Star Spangled Challenge

-This year, when you pause right before the gates open each day for “The Star Spangled Banner,” there’ll be a live voice singing it.
-The winners of our competition to find talented singers for our daily national anthem will take the Chevy Court stage to start our uniquely American event the right way.
+This year, when you pause right before the buildings open each day at 10:00am for “The Star Spangled Banner,” there’ll be a live voice singing it.
+The winners of our new competition to find talented singers for our daily national anthem will take the Chevy Court stage to start our uniquely American event the right way.

 New York State’s finest child, teen and adult performers sing and dance in the Fair’s version of “American Idol”.
 The performers - the winners of county fair competition across the state - take the stage daily in mornings and afternoons for a chance to compete in the finals over Labor Day weekend.
 Located outside the main entrance of the Youth Building.